 President Mahama promised again to take “drastic measures” to avoid a future occurrence.
-The government has promised to release 50 million cedis for help victims and families of the dead.
+The government has pledged to release 50 million cedis to help victims and families of the dead.

 Two weeks on, Accra is still dirty.
 The debris from the floods has not been cleared.
 City authorities have not apologized for the deaths.
 No one has offered to radically transform the city and to ensure that never again will people die when the rains come.

-To make matters worse, the mayor of mayors, collected silt from the Odaw drains and dumped it on its banks, only for it to be pushed back into the drains by the slightest downpour the next day.
+To make matters worse, the mayor of mayors, collected silt from the Odaw drains and dumped it on its banks, only for it to be pushed back into the sewers by the slight downpour the next day.

 On Sunday, June 14, 2015, Accra flooded again.
 There were no deaths.
 There were damage and inconvenience.
 Kasoa and its environs were cut off from the rest of the city.
 Kwame Nkrumah Circle parts of Osu and Kokomlemle were submerged.

 I’m starting to despair.
-As always, we complained, ranted and went back to sleep.
-Perhaps it is the shock and the years of neglect, but our anger, angst and disappointment over the deaths seems to be fizzling out.
+As usual, we complained, ranted and went back to sleep.
+Perhaps it is the shock and the years of neglect, but our anger and disappointment over the deaths have fizzled out.
 We have returned to our usual ways of dealing with our government’s neglect – our ‘fa ma nyame’ ways.
 We have handed the deaths to God.

-There have not been any protests over the deaths, no show of anger to say we know our compatriots died foolish deaths and we hold those in-charge accountable.
+There have not been any protests over the deaths, no show of anger to say we know our compatriots died senseless deaths and we hold those in charge accountable.
 We have not asked for a concrete plan to make the city safe and livable for all of us either.

 Although I do not know my bible so well, I know God doesn’t perform foolish miracles.
 God will not come and demand accountability for the deaths.
 We can pray all want, the Odaw river will not magically become dredged.
 No amount of prayers or kindness to the displaced will keep us safe next time.

 Accra has been flooding since the 60s.
 The topography of the area makes it flood prone.
 So are many cities in the world.
-In most places, city authorities use innovative tools to manage the water and save lives.
+In most places, city authorities use innovative tools to manage water and keep residents safe.
 Not prayers.